Nat Turner: Visions and religious activities

 Turner often conducted religious services, preaching the Bible to his fellow slaves, who dubbed him "The Prophet".
 In addition to Blacks, Turner garnered some white followers such as Ethelred T. Brantley, whom Turner baptized after convincing him to "cease from his wickedness".

 Turner had visions that he interpreted as messages from God, which influenced his life.
 The historian Patrick Breen stated, "Nat Turner thought that God used the natural world as a backdrop in front of which he placed signs and omens."
 Breen further states that Turner claimed to possess a gift of prophecy and could interpret these divine revelations.
 His deep spiritual commitment served as a significant influence on slaves within the surrounding plantations in Virginia.

 Historian David Allmendinger notes that Turner had ten different supernatural experiences between 1822 and 1828.
 These included appearances of both the Spirit communicating through a religious language and scripture along with the visions of the Holy Ghost.
 While working in Moore's field on May 12, Turner said he "heard a loud noise in the heavens...and the Spirit instantly appeared to me and said the Serpent was loosened, and Christ had laid down the yoke he had borne for the sins of men, and that I should take it on and fight against the Serpent, for the time was fast approaching when the first should be last and the last should be first".
 In 1824, Turner had a second vision while working in the fields for Thomas Moore, recalling, "The Saviour was about to lay down the yoke he had borne for the sins of men, and the great day of judgment was at hand".
 By the spring of 1828, Turner was convinced that he "was ordained for some great purpose in the hands of the Almighty".

 Turner was motivated by strong convictions, at least partly inspired by his religious beliefs, to organize his fellow slaves against enslavement.
 Historian and theologian Joseph Dreis says, "In connecting this vision to the motivation for his rebellion, Turner makes it clear that he sees himself as participating in the confrontation between God's Kingdom and the anti-Kingdom that characterized his social-historical context."
 After Turner viewed the solar eclipse in 1831, he was certain that God wanted the revolt to commence.

-Historian Jean W. Cash notes that despite Turner’s revelations being dismissed by some historians for appearing delusional or incoherent, they fit a pattern of leadership focused on a biblical interpretation of prophetic divine wrath.
+Historian Jean W. Cash notes that, despite Turner’s revelations being dismissed by some historians for appearing delusional or incoherent, they fit a pattern of leadership focused on a biblical interpretation of prophetic divine wrath.
 According to Cash, Turner's visions appear to be rooted in his understanding of apocalyptic Christian theology, where Old Testament themes of revolutionary reform and divine justice are prevalent.
-Cash notes that Turner’s self-conception as a prophet was a product of a coherent religious world view at that time, as opposed to him having mental instability.
+Cash notes that Turner’s self-conception as a prophet was a product of a coherent religious worldview at that time, as opposed to him having mental instability.